 • Management of time-sensitive traffic packets

 • Integrated AQrate PHY featuring IEEE 802.3an/bz and

 • Advanced cable diagnostics

 Which cable do I need for a 10g network?

 All cables whether it’s regular gigabit network cable or 10gbit will visually look the same.
 The only noticeable difference will be the thickness of the cable.
-That is due to insulation of the wires.
+That is due to the insulation of the wires.
 Regular gigabit cables have no shielding, but as you look at the faster cable for 5gigabit or 10gigabit network you will see different ways of wire protection against interference.
-Based on required speed, there can be shield only around all wires under the main coating.
+Based on the required speed, there can be shield only around all wires under the main coating.
 Than wire pairs can be wrapped in metallic foil or even every single wire.
 By protecting the wires from interference you get better and faster connection.
 It will also let you have a greater distance between two connected devices if a cable is better protected.

 What 10Gbe ready NAS is there I can connect to?